-http://hosnaboen.no/?misoloie=singeltreff-oslo-2014&4d9=9f We woke up at 12:45pm hung over to shit, so we thought what’s the best thing to do when you’re hungover?
-That’s right, get a wild tuk tuk ride up the steepest hill to see Big Buddha.
+What’s the best thing to do when you’re hungover from a wild night in Bangla Road?
+That’s right, get a wild tuk tuk ride up the steepest hill to see Phuket’s Big Buddha.
 What’s Big Buddha I hear you mumble, it’s a Buddha, and it’s big.
-Before we got in the tuk tuk which struggled worse than the previous day’s one we were offered a menu by the driver, a menu offering a wide range of tacky jewellery and excursions.
+Before we got in the tuk tuk, which struggled worse than the previous day’s one we were offered a menu by the driver, a menu offering a wide range of tacky jewellery and excursions.
 We declined.

-follow link The Big Buddha really was just a big Buddha but the view from the top was beautiful.
+The Big Buddha really was just a big Buddha but the view from the top was beautiful.
 Having watched a few people do it, we grabbed some incense sticks and flowers and offered them to the shrine.
-On our walk back down the stairs we saw two monkeys hanging by the “do not feed the monkeys” sign.
-They went through the bin looking for food and threw a can of coke at one of the tourists.
+On our walk back down the stairs we saw two monkeys hanging by the “do not feed the monkeys” sign, and they went through the bin looking for food before throwing a can of coke at one of the tourists, that’s what you get for not feeding the monkeys.

 The best restaurant that turned out to be the worst

-How To Get Cytotec Prescription in Fort Collins Colorado The Scottish lady from the first night recommended the lovely cheap restaurant around the corner, so we went there for dinner.
+The Scottish lady from the first night recommended the lovely cheap restaurant around the corner from our hotel, so we went there for dinner.
 I had proper Thai food, not a chip in sight, Suz also enjoyed her Thai meal even though the owner’s children were running around the restaurant.
 The older one kept hitting the smaller one’s bum and the smaller one (who was the most obese toddler I’ve ever seen) had his peanut out as he had taken off his pants.
 Is this hygienic?
 I asked Suz, should we see a copy of their health and safety regulations?
 However, the kids didn’t have any access to the food so we hoped it would be fine.
 And it was.
 This time.
-Three days later we returned to the restaurant and Suz became really ill chucking everything she had inside out from both ends.
+Three days later we returned to the restaurant and Suz became really ill chucking everything she’d ever eaten out of both ends.

-see url Phuket is not famous for its waterfalls but we thought we’d venture out to the one anyway, we took a tuk tuk to Kathu waterfalls and yes it was a bit disappointing because it wasn’t very well kept and it was, well, a bit shit.
-But it was lovely to get into the water after climbing a thousands steps, (I’m writing this five days later and my calves are still killing,) a large group of Russians were also enjoying the water and one of them brought their fluffy little dog with them.
+Phuket is not famous for its waterfalls but we thought we’d venture out to the one anyway, we took a tuk tuk to Kathu waterfalls and yes it was a bit disappointing because it wasn’t very well kept and it was, well, a bit poo compared to waterfalls elsewhere in Asia.
+But it was lovely to get into the water after climbing a thousands steps, I’m writing this five days later and my calves are still killing.

 More steps lead us up further to the top of the waterfall so I decided to take a picture, it was only after I’d taken the picture that I realised I’d accidentally taken a picture of two waterfalls.